mtollefsen/mtollefsen.github.io/_posts/2022-06-25-overwatch-league-2018-dashboard.md

 ---
 layout: single
 title:  "Overwatch League 2018 Dashboard"
-excerpt: "Using data from the Overwatch League I created a Tableau dashboard of the 2018 Overwatch League rankings as well as a Tableau "story" analyising the grand finals."
+excerpt: "Using data from the Overwatch League I created a Tableau dashboard of the 2018 Overwatch League rankings as well as a Tableau \"story\" analysing the grand finals."
 breadcrumbs: true
-tags: Overwatch League Tableau
+tags: Tableau Overwatch League
 ---

 ```